mwheymans/psfmi/README.md

 imputed dataset separately.
 The pooled linear predictor is also returned.

 The package needs R 3.4.4 or higher.
-You can use the functions, after you have installed the package from the Github website.
-Before that you have to install and activate the devtools package.
-Use the following code to install and activate the packag from Githube:
+You can use the functions, after you have installed the package from CRAN or the Github website (development version).
+For Github you first have to install and activate the devtools package.
+Use the following code to install and activate the package from Github:

 > install.packages("devtools")